 - Constant blowing of nose

 These contribute to the damage of the vessel walls thereby causing a loss of ability for the vessels to shrink back down to normal size.
-Thus, laser treatments coupled with home maintenance and life style changes, are necessary for maximum long term results (sorry, no miracle cure here!).
+Thus, laser treatments coupled with home maintenance and lifestyle changes, are necessary for maximum long term results.
+(Sorry, no miracle cure here!)

 Geraldine also recommends products containing DMAE, like those found in the Dr. Perricone product line.
 DMAE or dimethylaminoethenol, is an anti-inflammatory nutrient occurring naturally in the human brain that protects us from free radicals, improves muscle tone, and stabilizes cell membranes.
 The most significant science I found on DMAE said the primary benefit of topical application is skin firming, which could potentially over time help diminish the appearance of broken capillaries.
-DMAE has also been shown clinically to significantly improve other visible signs of aging – bonus!
+DMAE has also been clinically shown to significantly improve other visible signs of aging — bonus!

 Lasers Work Best

 The upside of laser treatments includes better, faster and more long-term results and clinical studies on efficacy and safety.
 There are many different types of lasers (i.e., YAG, IPL, Diode, VBeam) used to treat broken capillaries and a laser certified specialist will know which one is right for you based on your skin type.

 For example, IPL (Intense Pulsed Light) is frequently used to diffuse redness and facial telangiectasia.
 Recent studies have shown that IPL also helps reduce heightened levels of VEGF (vascular endothelial growth factor) in rosacea patients, thus hindering new vascular growth.
 But IPL scatters its light energy and can create unwanted reactions like transient hypopigmentation.

 Is there a Cure?